-The CPSB Policy supports the Title X McKinney-Vento Act by removing barriers to enable students to enroll in school.
+The CPSB Policy supports the McKinney-Vento Homeless Act by removing barriers to enable students to enroll in school.
 The McKinney-Vento Act applies to a student who does not have a fixed regular and/or adequate residence.
-This would include a family/student that is doubled up due to economic hardship, forced eviction, living in emergency/transitional shelter, campground, trailer park, a car, or a public area (bus/train station), an unaccompanied youth and awaiting foster placement.
-Each school has a Title X Contact person who is trained to assist a family/student throughout the school year.
-A Dispute Resolution Form and procedures are available by contacting the Title X Liaison Office:
+This would include a family/student that is doubled up due to economic hardship, forced eviction, living in emergency/transitional shelter, campground, trailer park, a car, or a public area (bus/train station), an unaccompanied youth.
+Each school has a contact person who is trained to assist a family/student throughout the school year.
+A Dispute Resolution Form and procedures are available by contacting the Homeless Liaison Office:

-Carolyn Toups, District Liaison, Title X McKinney-Vento Homeless
+Carolyn Toups, District McKinney-Vento Homeless Liaison